This is a translated version of an article originally published on dtf.ru

 Alexey Tishakov, Head of User Acquisition, ZiMAD

-In the first three months the results of Scalarr traffic analyzing showed that 60% of the found fraud was attributional, and the remaining 40% consisted of fraud events occuring after the initial installment (event emulations, game level progress, making purchases and so on).
+In the first three months the results of Scalarr traffic analyzing showed that 60% of the found fraud was attributional, and the remaining 40% consisted of fraud events occurring after the initial installment (event emulations, game level progress, making purchases and so on).
 After that our team carried out an optimization of the channels and traffic sources by shutting down the sources with a big percentage of fraud.
 But even if we shut down any fraud sources we can’t be sure that fraud won’t re-appear, because it’s a cyclic phenomenon and requires constant checking.
-As seen on the chart, the number of bots in the next three months was lower, but at the same time the percentage of click injections was growing.
+As seen on the chart, the number of bots in the next three months was lower, but at the same time, the percentage of click injections was growing.

 - After using the solution for three months we detected 151000 fraud installments, and shutting them off saved our company up to $80000;

 - 89% of fraud consisted of click injections.
 The majority of it was found in motivated traffic purchase campaigns, where the CPA rate is valued up to $100;